 I have spent decades with women who are survivors, which means I get to work with women who feel the power and freedom of emancipation.
 They have suffered the universal issues of violence against women on their individual backs and borne the injustice and humiliation of a culture that tolerates the buying and selling of other human beings.
 In this humbling work, I mostly have to take a wide turn around political analyses and stay fairly close to the ground in order to witness what freedom looks like.
-But over the years I have learned through legislative work, through news feeds, and being in hundreds of churches, that the the buying and selling of women has religious, political and economic fallout.
+But over the years I have learned through legislative work, through news feeds, and being in hundreds of churches, that the buying and selling of women has religious, political and economic fallout.

-Long before we criminalize those women inside of prison walls, they already have known the short side of justice, the backside of anger, the underside of bridges and the dark side of our country that still turns its back on child sexual abuse, criminalizes juvenile runaways, accepts the violence of the human construct of dehumanizing poverty.
+Long before we criminalize marginalized women inside of prison walls, they already have known the short side of justice, the backside of anger, the underside of bridges, and the dark side of our country that still turns its back on child sexual abuse, criminalizes juvenile runaways, accepts the violence of the human construct of dehumanizing poverty.

-This hope for emancipation is why Thistle Farms has partners in more than 50 cities and partners all over the globe.
-Without a more powerful network and a shared marketplace women will remain vulnerable to nameless Johns, abusers, and dealers.
-Economic freedom is critical to the emancipation of survivors.
+This hope for emancipation is why Thistle Farms has partners in more than 100 cities in the U.S. and 30 partners all over the globe.
+We have opened a new office in Washington DC for advocacy.
+Without a more powerful network and a shared marketplace, women will remain vulnerable to nameless Johns, abusers, and dealers.
+Economic freedom, trauma informed legislation, and compassionate communities are critical to freedom for women survivors.

-Shelia McClain, Senior Case Manager at Thistle Tarms and 2007 Graduate of the Residential Program describes the work we do beautifully.
+Shelia McClain, Senior Case Manager at Thistle Farms and 2007 Graduate of the Residential Program describes the work we do beautifully.
 She spends her life helping women still trapped in the life and on the streets find a place of healing:

 –Shelia, Magdalene Senior Case Manager & 2007 Thistle Farms Graduate

 None of the women that I have served ended up on the streets by themselves.
 It took broken systems, dysfunctional families, and complacent communities to help them get there.
-It makes sense that it will take those same communities, no longer complacent to welcome them home.
+It makes sense that it will take those same communities - no longer complacent - to welcome them home.